Hayem History, Family Crest & Coats of Arms

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hayem family name include Hyam, Hyams, Hygham, Hyham, Higham, Highams and many more.

 Early Notables of the Hayem family (pre 1700)

-of the Exchequer...
-Another 35 words (2 lines of text) are included under the topic Early Hayem Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Hayem Notables in all our PDF Extended History products and printed products wherever possible.